Wordpress Poster User Guide

 Content

 In the Content section, you add your content feeds.
-And Advanced settings will fine-tune the algorithm of selecting the content from the feeds for the next post.
+And Advanced settings will fine-tune the algorithm of selecting content from the feeds for the next post.

 To add feeds to your posting campaign press Add content.
 Use the Import feeds option to manually add one or several content feeds.
 Your feeds will be added to this posting campaign and automatically saved to your Feeds Box.